Have you done an obstacle course race yet?

 Instead, you have to get creative with your workouts, focusing on full-body movements that increase your power, flexibility, stability, and grip strength.
-These skills will help you complete, and dominate your next obstacle course race.

-1. 2-Kettlebell (or Dumbbell) Front Squats
+1. Double Kettlebell (Or Dumbbell) Front Squats

 Goblet squats are an excellent exercise to build leg strength and core stability.
 This exercise will help you flip tires, and lift and carry cement balls (or other heavy objects).
 You can perform this exercise using a kettlebell or dumbbells.